 Getting stranded is a hassle.
 Here’s how to make the experience a little less stressful

 A breakdown on the road.
-It’s something that inevitably happens to every driver, whether it’s a flat tire, dead battery or some other issue.
-But don’t worry: If you have OnStar, all you need to do is push your blue OnStar button to request Roadside Assistance* from an OnStar Advisor, who will contact a local service provider to send help.
+It’s something that can happen to every driver, whether it’s a flat tire, dead battery or some other issue.
+But don’t worry: If you have OnStar, all you need to do is contact an OnStar Advisor and ask for Roadside Assistance.*

 Locate your emergency kit